MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/faq-version-8.md

 ## How do I configure roles for users who need to use calling and annotations functionality only and who are mostly using Dynamics 365 Remote Assist currently?

 There’s no built-in way to limit access in Dynamics 365 Guides to just calling functionality.
-Dynamics 365 Guides users also get access to the ability to author and operate guides.
+Dynamics 365 Guides users by default get access to the ability to author and operate guides.

 To transition a specific user to Dynamics 365 Guides 8.0, you need to do two things: